redpanda1234/barnes-rust/README.md

 # Theo Mech Computational Project
-A Rust-implemented Barnes-Hut $n$-body simulator.
+A Rust-implemented Barnes-Hut n-body simulator.
 Project based on a similar thing I made in Python last summer
 (see [here](https://github.com/redpanda1234/euler)).
 Simulation is written to be general over an arbitrary number of spatial dimensions;
-working in 2D vs.\ 3D vs.\ $n$D is as simple as changing one global constant (although graphics will remain 2D).
+working in 2D vs. 3D vs. nD is as simple as changing one global constant (although graphics will remain 2D).
 All initial conditions are generated at runtime, sampling scalar parameters such as mass, speed, and distance-from-center from a choice of uniform, normal, or gamma distributions.
-Speed and distance are then converted into velocity and displacement by projecting down using $n$-d spherical coordinates.
+Speed and distance are then converted into velocity and displacement by projecting down using nD spherical coordinates.
 All major data structures are stored in mutexes, then wrapped in thread-safe reference-counting pointers to allow multi-threaded tree recursion in the future.
 Graphics implemented